lucaprinsss/Participium/docs/retrospectives/Retrospective3.md

   - Code duplication: below 5%
   - Test coverage: above 80%

-- Result optained:
+- Results obtained:
   - Maintainability rate: A
   - Security: A
-  - Reliability: B //before that it was D and we have managed to improve until level B
+  - Reliability: B (before that it was D and we have managed to improve until level B)
   - Code duplication: 4.3% (overall code), 3.02% (new code)
   - Test coverage: 89.72%